Elvis and the Beauty Queen: Production

 Seven songs were recorded for the soundtrack in Nashville, Tennessee, with country singer Ronnie McDowell providing the vocals.
-The band that backed Ronnie McDowell was The Glass Hammer, a Nashville-based band.
-The Glass Hammer consisted of Joe Meador: Guitar, Don Lee: Lead Guitar, Bill Conn: Keyboards and Horns, Larry Leath: Bass, and Rick Judkins: Drums.
+The band who backed McDowell was the Glass Hammer, a Nashville-based band.
+The Glass Hammer consisted of Joe Meador, guitar, Don Lee, lead guitar, Bill Conn, keyboards and horns, Larry Leath, bass, and Rick Judkins, drums.

 Reception

-People Magazine said, "Don Johnson is praiseworthy as the King, but did Elvis really lounge around in tight leather pants and metal-studded capes?"
+A People reviewer said, "Don Johnson is praiseworthy as the King, but did Elvis really lounge around in tight leather pants and metal-studded capes?"

-The Chicago Tribune, reviewing the movie after Johnson became famous for Miami Vice, said, "Every time Don Johnson delivers a line you find yourself rolling onto the floor as you howl with laughter."
+The Chicago Tribune, reviewing the movie after Johnson became famous for Miami Vice, said, "Every time Don Johnson delivers a line, you find yourself rolling onto the floor as you howl with laughter."